ddw26/Team-Frist-Center/README.md

 ----------------------------
 ## Google Slide Presentation
 - In Google slides all team members were all allowed access and added to the presentation via live during class.
-- These are some screen shots of some of the work team members have contributed.
+- Below are screen shots of some of the work team members have contributed.
 - All members had individual input with great teamwork.

 [Click here for Google Slide](https://docs.google.com/presentation/d/1sm7wlc8bZVtYHaXsrnpew_1lfN20yCyRBYqpo1Z_wH4/edit#slide=id.p1)